Mission and Approach

 Harnessing Local Action for Global Impact: Global Council for Science and the Environment

 In January 2021, NCSE became the Global Council for Science and the Environment (GCSE).
 The most urgent challenges of today are not limited by geographic borders.
 The new name highlights the organization’s focus on effectively harnessing local action for global impact.
-After 30 years as a leader in advancing the use of science in environmental decision-making, GCSE made a pivotal shift in 2023.
-The collective wisdom and experience of our members and Board of Directors pointed us toward a new imperative – working with our higher education members and partners to co-produce knowledge in collaboration with decision-makers and people most affected by environmental problems.

-The blue orb of the logo symbolizes our common planet, the subject of our environmental mission.
+The blue orb of the logo symbolizes our common planet, the subject of our environmental and health mission.
 The nodes and connections within represent our diverse membership and community, and the collaborative nature of our work and leadership.
 The logo was designed in 2017 by Rob Vance and Sumedha Rao.